syncfusion-content/javascript-docs/js/Grid/Paging.md

 ---
 layout: post
-title: Paging |JavaScript Grid | Syncfusion
+title: Paging in JavaScript Grid Control | Syncfusion
-description: Learn here about how to enable paging and its functionalites in Syncfusion Essential JS Grid Control, its elements, and more.
+description: Learn here about how to enable paging and its functionalites in Syncfusion Essential JavaScript Grid Control, its elements, and more.
 platform: js
 control: Grid
 documentation: ug